hackclub/hackclub/password-generator/README.md

 In this workshop, you are going to make a random alphanumeric password generator using which you can safeguard your social media accounts and much more, in just 20 minutes! 🤩

+**Note:** The purpose of this workshop is to teach you how to generate and store passwords.
+For the purposes of this workshop, the passwords are stored in a table in plaintext.
+In real life, passwords are encrypted and stored behind many layers of security.
+Don't store your real-life passwords on the website this workshop makes!

 Here’s the [live demo](https://password-security.hariom04.repl.co/) and its [source code](https://repl.it/@hariom04/password-security#index.html).
 For entering inside the website, use `hariom` as password.

 ![final output of the codes provided in this workshop](https://cloud-nu1ftbbxy.vercel.app/0sample-demo.png)